 Get yourself help or urge someone else who needs it to take that first step.

 Evaluate the amount of pressure brought on by your job and how the stress affects you.

-Finally, as hard as it may seem, being disciplined and managing your finances to build a secure financial house – ultimately reaching financial independence – may bring you financial stress relief.
-Then you’ll likely no longer feel so chained to your job – reducing the impact of work-related stress and chances for burnout.
+Then you’ll likely no longer feel so chained to your work – reducing the impact of work-related stress and chances for burnout from your job.